Information and Requirements

 - In order to provide appropriate accommodations, meals, and assignments for our projects, an official list of participant names and related information is due 45 days prior to arrival along with your payment.

 - Leader(s) will be responsible for educating all participating group members about CAP, our expectations of volunteers, and our mission.
-This can be achieved by reviewing materials provided through this office.
+This can be achieved by reviewing materials provided through the Groups program and the CAP website.